 I’m so disappointed you didn’t do this exactly as I wanted.

-I’m so disappointed I didn’t get this exact thing.
+I’m so disappointed that I didn’t do this exactly as I wanted.

-The practice is doing things that make us feel good.
-Nowhere in the practice do we expect ourselves, or others to be perfect.
+And it is all a practice because we are swimming in unchartered waters.
+In fact, it might feel like you are learning how to swim all over again.
+And I don’t mean just during this crisis, but in life.
+Nowhere in this practice do we expect ourselves, or others to be perfect.
 Instead, like Brene Brown says, we find the gifts in our imperfections.